Thick as Thieves (Turner novel): Plot summary

 The book picks up after the events of The Queen of Attolia when the Medes failed to establish the Queen of Attolia as a puppet monarch.
 Nahuseresh, the Medean ambassador and his slave Kamet were forced to flee the country after the botched invasion.
 Due to his failure in Attolia, Nahuseresh has fallen out of favor with his powerful brother, heir to the Medean throne.

-As the secretary and slave to Nahuseresh, Kamet has the ambition and means to become one of the most influential people in the Empire.
+As the secretary and scribe enslaved by Nahuseresh, Kamet has the ambition and means to become one of the most influential people in the Empire.
 However, after angering his master, Kamet is offered a risky opportunity to escape slavery by a mysterious foreigner claiming he was sent by the King of Attolia.
 Kamet is reluctant to leave his prestigious position, but when his fellow slave Laela warns him that their master has been poisoned, he believes he is left with little choice if he wants to live.
 Fleeing across the desert with the Attolian soldier (later revealed to be Costis of The King of Attolia) from the emperor's soldiers, Kamet attempts to prevent Costis from finding out that Nahuseresh is dead.